 The M5 is a recent model that features in the current product line-up of Canon.
 In contrast, the T6i has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the T6i was succeeded by the Canon T7i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon M5 vs T6i

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M5 or the Canon T6i – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS M5: